All Episodes

 And it's undeniably a high-resolution image of the face, the full face, not a little bit of it, but the full face.

-When we had Richard on some days ago, we said, Richard told us That tomorrow something's gonna happen.
+When we had Richard on some days ago, we said, Richard told us that tomorrow something's going to happen.

-Obviously, the lights were on late in NASA.
+So obviously, the lights were on late in NASA, NASA headquarters.

-We said the picture was gonna be there.
+We said the picture was going to be there.

 How come the photo is not there?

-I guess a little of the left hand didn't know what the right hand was doing.
+I guess a little of the left hand didn't know what the right hand was doing, timing-wise.

 Give it up.